 Click on the link below to access our survey on the use of assistive listening systems by Hard of Hearing consumers and the article reporting on it in Technologies for Worship Magazine.

+The revised language supported by the CCAnm has support from a growing list of hearing care providers, advocates for the hard of hearing and individual consumers.
+Click here to go to a page where the letters are posted.
 Any New Mexico resident interested in service on this committee should send an email to CCAnm@juno.com requesting consideration for membership and a short biographical sketch of his/her background.
 To learn more about hearing loss, hearing aids and the various other devices and technologies available to help those with hearing loss, go to www.LoopNM.com/HLInformation.html .

 Click on the link below to access our survey on the counseling of first time hearing aid buyers on the telecoil technology that gives them direct access to the ADA mandated assistive listening systems found in most public assembly areas.gazine.